-Get more information on what you need to refinance your home loan here.
+Get more information on what documents you need to refinance your home loan.

 Instantly calculate what your repayments will be depending on how much you borrow, the interest rate on the loan and the repayment frequency.

-Use this calculator to work out how much stamp duty you will be up for depending on your location and the value of the home.
+Use this calculator to work out how much stamp duty you will need to pay, based on the value of your property, location and other factors.